Mullineux map: $d$-balanced partitions and $d$-runner matrices: Introduction

 \subsection{Outline}

 We recall the notation, terminology and results about partitions and the James abacus in \Cref{se:pre}.
-We end the section by showing that the sets $E_{\mathcal{R}}(\gamma)$ are well-defined.
+We end the section by describing $\gamma$-realisable matrices.
 In \Cref{se:mullineux} we describe the Abacus Mullineux Algorithm and prove that it has the same effect as the algorithm from \cite{XuMullineux97}.
 Thus for an $e$-regular partition $\lambda$ as an input it returns $m_e(\lambda)'$.
 Several results about \dbal partitions are proved in \Cref{se:balanced}.
 In \Cref{se:pairs} we introduce $d$-combined pairs and use them to prove \Cref{th:Mullineuxbalanced}.
 Finally, in \Cref{se:unbalances} we prove \Cref{pr:equivalence max} and \Cref{pr:equivalence min}.
 This is done by using two new algorithms A1 and A2 of independent interest performed on the James abacus.
 Note that \Cref{se:unbalances} can be read immediately after \Cref{se:pre}.